 Public pressure is increasingly demanding companies to tackle sustainability issues caused by their business activities.
-Nevertheless, how can this be deemed possible if expertise and environmental awareness are not widely spread within organisations?
+Nevertheless, how can this be possible if expertise and environmental awareness are not widely spread within organisations?

-Training plays a crucial role in human resources development as a source of competitive advantage and increased efficiency, motivation, and productivity.
-Moreover, it is fundamental in driving corporate change by creating a uniform base of expertise through which the organisation pursues business' goals.
-If companies desire to embed sustainability within their DNAs, then training is key.
-It creates an involved and acknowledged workforce, stimulates innovation, and ties sustainability to the way of working and thinking.
+Training plays a crucial role in human resources development.
+It poses as a source of competitive advantage and increased efficiency, motivation, and productivity.
+Moreover, it is fundamental in driving corporate change by creating a uniform base of expertise for the organisation’s business goals.

 Through sustainability training employees understand the potential of sustainability efforts implemented by their company, thus comprehending the “business case for sustainability”.
 Hence, employees themselves will learn how to best embrace sustainability and shape strategies to leverage corporate sustainability performances.